2025 Business Planning Priorities for Cross-Functional Product Teams

 A strong merchandising strategy is made up of three primary components: What you should make, where you should sell it, and how you should price it.

-For the past 18 months, consumer confidence has been in decline, to levels not seen in more than a decade.
+For the past 3 years, consumer confidence has been in decline, to levels not seen in more than a decade.
 Lower confidence often results in lower spending among consumers when it comes to investing in remodeling or home buying.
 Confidence, and therefore increased pricing sensitivity, is being driven by inflation (everything costs more) and uncertainty on a variety of fronts such as fears of recession.

 Additionally, customers are looking for options that are “good enough” to get the job done, and they may be more hesitant to splurge on the “best” option available to them without having a compelling reason to do so.
 Look at your Product Development pipeline.
 Make sure you understand which features are critical, versus which are value-add features that can command a premium.

 Your next move should be to provide SKUs that cover your bases from good, to better, and best at varying price points.
-Use custom market research on your unique customer base to find out directly from them what they value and how much by letting that data inform your merchandising and pricing practices in 2024.
+Use custom market research on your unique customer base to find out directly from them what they value and how much by letting that data inform your merchandising and pricing practices in 2025.

-Once you have these data-based insights, use them to your advantage in line reviews.
+Once you have these data-based insights, use them to your advantage in product line reviews.
 Suppliers are demanding more and more that you be the category captain and come to any review armed with information to support your case for increased shelf space, or a reason to promote your brand over another.

 One other note: Focus your sales forecasts on unit sales rather than dollars to benchmark your performance metrics.